 About the Program

-The Summer Food Service Program for Children (SFSP) was created in 1968 to provide funds for organizations to serve meals to low-income children when school is not in session.
+The Summer Food Service Program for Children (SFSP) was created in 1968 to provide funds for organizations to serve meals to children when school is not in session.
 The program serves all children and youth 18 and under when school is out for summer break.
 No application or proof of income is needed to participate.

 Funding for meals is provided by the USDA in designated high-need areas.
 Meal sites are hosted at a variety of locations, including parks, schools and churches.

 Benefits to Families

 During the school year, thousands of Oregon children have access to free or reduced-price school meals.
 When school ends, so does this important resource.
 SFSP helps fill the nutritional gap.

 Healthy Nutrition: Meals meet strict nutrition standards including a balance of fruits, vegetables, grains, protein and dairy.
-These free lunches (and sometimes breakfasts too) provide an important resource to many families.
-Some sites will also sell meals to parents, or provide free meals to parent volunteers.
+These nutritious meals provide an important resource to many families.
+Some sites will also sell affordable meals to parents, or provide free meals to parent volunteers.

-Summer Enrichment: Children of working parents can face long days with little enrichment during the summer, and childcare or summer camps can be very expensive.
+Summer Activities: Children of working parents can face long days with little enrichment during the summer, and childcare or summer camps can be very expensive.
 Many SFSP meal sites also offer programming such as arts & crafts, music, and outdoor recreation.
 For some communities, these sites are the only supervised summer activities available to children and families with limited resources.